-What makes these apps dangerous is the trust that teens tend to put in the audience to whom they believe their information is being shown.
+What makes these apps dangerous is the trust that youth tend to put in the audience to whom they believe their information is being shown.

-Traffickers can use these apps to glean information about a teen, which they can then use to relate to that teen in the grooming process.
+Traffickers can use these apps to glean information about a teen or tween, which they can then use to relate to him or her during the grooming process.